 “My assistant will provide information on preparing your daughter should she be accepted,” the Lord Abbot said, gesturing with his hand toward the door.

 The same robed man that admitted them stood in the open doorway holding a packet.
 He also gestured with his hand.
-To Natalia, it was an obvious sign that the meeting was at an end despite it seemed like it had hardly started.
+To Natalia, it was an obvious sign that the meeting was at an end, despite it seemed like it had hardly started.
 She rose with haste.
-The open door was her escape and she wasn’t going to wait another moment.
+The open door was her escape.
+She wasn’t going to wait another moment.
 Her movement spurred her parents into realizing that the meeting was over.
 She hurried ahead of them out to the corridor toward the front entrance.